theiviaxx/MilkChart/README.md

 AJAX Loading(JSON)
 ------------------
 You can call the `load` method on any MilkChart type to load a JSON dataset from a url.
 It accepts the same options as Request, except for onSuccess.

+There is now an onLoad option to pass to .load().
+This function recieves the JSON object from the request and needs to return an object.
+The purpose of this is to allow the developer to modify the data on the client rather than make the server return a specific JSON signature.
+It should allow for more generic APIs to remain generic.
+The default is:

+    function(data) {
+        return data;
+    }

 Chart Colors
 ------------